Support and Services for Temporary Foreign Workers

 - Information on online practice materials for English language, referral for language tutors through PEIANC's English-as-an-Additional-Language Tutor Program, and information on the International English Language Testing System (IELTS)

 - Information on TFW and other employment rights and laws, and other services as needed

 Services for Employers

-The settlement worker will meet with employers and workers individually or in group settings to answer questions and relay pertinent workplace information.
+Settlement workers meet with employers and workers individually or in group settings to answer questions and relay applicable workplace information.
 PEIANC will arrange interpreters for employers as needed to ensure TFWs with language barriers are fully aware of health and safety regulations and workplace duties.
-The Settlement Worker will provide an overview of the Labour Market Impact Assessment (LMIA) process and direct employers to the IRCC and Service Canada websites for more detailed information and specific application steps.
+Settlement workers will provide an overview of the Labour Market Impact Assessment (LMIA) process and direct employers to the IRCC and Service Canada websites for more detailed information and specific application steps.

-Cooper Institute, a PEI development centre for popular education and research, has been working for several years on building knowledge about the issues surrounding the Temporary Foreign Worker Program in PEI.
-To learn more about their research and findings, and public education workshops and forums, visit the Cooper Institute website.
+Cooper Institute, a PEI public education and community development centre, is working on building knowledge about the issues surrounding the Temporary Foreign Worker Program in PEI.
+The Institute has developed several guides for migrant workers living and working in PEI.
+In addition to English, some of the guides are also available in Spanish and Simplified Chinese.
+To find those guides, and learn more about the Institute's research, findings, and public education workshops and forums, visit the Cooper Institute website.